 Harvest season is the best of times and the worst of times, as it brings in the bounty (hopefully) but also means long, long, long hours.
 Getting up before dawn, coming home well after dark, often working through the night.
 And as a Harvest Widow, I keep the home fires burning, food ready and on the table and to bring to work the next day, the animals fed, watered and walked.
 And I do lots and lots and lots of laundry.

 Harvest season in the wine industry varies depending on the grape type, whites are picked earlier than reds, and the when is dependent on where, as well as weather.
 The viticulturist and wine maker work together to taste the sugar levels of the grapes and determine when they will be harvested.
 Harvest can be picked as early as end of June/beginning of July through and into November in the Northern Hemisphere, reverse for the Southern.

-Harvest means all hands to deck and long, long, long back breaking hours.
+Harvest means all hands to deck and long, long, long (I think I may have mentioned this before?) back breaking hours.
 A 10 – 12 hour day is the norm, 6, even sometimes 7 days a week.
-This goes on for the duration of the actual harvesting of the grapes, but then beyond as the wine is made from them, so although it is called ‘harvest’ it is not just about bringing in the grapes.
+This goes on for the duration of the actual harvesting of the grapes.
+And then, beyond as the wine is made from them.
+So although it is called ‘harvest’ it is not just about bringing in the grapes.

 90% Cleaning 10% Beer